 You can apply any default or a custom policy to all the APIs in your environment, making that policy an automated policy.
 However, you require specific access, such as API Manager Environment Administrator, to create automated policies.

-Although MuleSoft provides you with several ready-to-use default policies, you might want to create a custom policy to meet your specific business needs.
+Although MuleSoft provides you with several ready-to-use included policies, you might want to create a custom policy to meet your specific business needs.
 You can either customize an existing policy, or you can create an entirely new custom policy.
 These policies are categorized as either online or offline.

 Online Custom policies are applied and managed by API Manager, which is the default and recommended way to apply policies.
 Online policies enable you to manage the policy lifecycle by leveraging Anypoint Platform.
 This way, the applied policies are always in sync with API Manager, and are protected by the gatekeeper mechanism at startup.